-- 4.7.1 The Mitigating Circumstances Committee will accept only the following reasons as evidence of a student's inability to attend a(n) test/presentation/examination: - a.
+- 4.6.1 The Mitigating Circumstances Committee will accept only the following reasons as evidence of a student's inability to attend a(n) test/presentation/examination: - a.
 Serious illness/medical condition, supported by a medical certificate, which is stamped by the Ministry of Health (please note that minor illnesses, such as headaches and colds may not be accepted, particularly if the student has a history of non-attendance in assessments). - b.
 Non-adjustable work-related problems for working students, which are supported by letters from employers. - c.
-Death of a very close blood relative, supported by a death certificate. - 4.7.2 If you could not attend a test or examination for any of the above reasons, you must submit a 'Mitigating Circumstances' form, together with the appropriate evidence, within two weeks from the date of the in-class test or examination. - 4.7.3 For an assignment that is already submitted (late submission) students are required to submit the 'Mitigating Circumstances' form within two (2) working days from the date of submission. - 4.7.4 Mitigating Circumstances request for extension of submission should be discussed with the Module Lecturer and the Head of Faculty one week before the specified submission deadline. - 4.7.5 All 'Mitigating Circumstances' requests including that of late submission and extension for submission must be submitted to the Faculty Director of Quality Assurance.

-- 4.7.6 No 'Mitigating Circumstances' for level 3 project will be accepted after the submission date. - 4.7.7 'Mitigating Circumstances' requests for referral examinations/assessments will not be accepted for granting further referral opportunities. - 4.7.8 'Mitigating Circumstances' presented after two weeks of the examination date will not be accepted.
-If you are unable to come to the College to submit the form, along with the proper documentation, you may request either a friend or relative to do so on your behalf or you can use the e mail. - 4.7.9 Only one application for non-attendance/'Mitigating Circumstances' request on any of the above grounds will be accepted. - 4.7.10 Repeated submission of medical certificates or repeated 'Mitigating Circumstances' on any grounds will not be accepted, unless the medical situation is serious enough to warrant long periods of treatment. - 4.7.11 'Mitigating Circumstances' forms are available with the Faculty Director of Quality Assurance and Faculty Administrators.
-A completed 'Mitigating Circumstances' form must be submitted to the Faculty Director of Quality Assurance or Faculty Administrators, along with medical forms or other approved documentation. - 4.7.12 Please note that once you have attempted an assessment, you cannot claim ill health or other mitigating circumstances as the basis for an appeal to award you a pass or referral in that assessment.
-If you are too ill to sit an in-class test/ examination, you are strongly advised not to attend the assessment/examination.
+Death of a very close blood relative, supported by a death certificate. - 4.6.2 If you could not attend a test or examination for any of the above reasons, you must submit a 'Mitigating Circumstances' form, together with the appropriate evidence, within two weeks from the date of the in-class test or examination. - 4.6.3 For an assignment that is already submitted (late submission) students are required to submit the 'Mitigating Circumstances' form within two (2) working days from the date of submission. - 4.6.4 Mitigating Circumstances request for extension of submission should be discussed with the Module Lecturer and the Head of Faculty one week before the specified submission deadline. - 4.6.5 No 'Mitigating Circumstances' for level 6 project will be accepted after the submission date. - 4.6.6 'Mitigating Circumstances' requests for referral examinations/assessments will not be accepted for granting further referral opportunities. - 4.6.7 'Mitigating Circumstances' presented after two weeks of the examination date will not be accepted.
+If you are unable to come to the College to submit the form, along with the proper documentation, you may request either a friend or relative to do so on your behalf or you can use the e mail. - 4.6.8 Only one application for non-attendance/'Mitigating Circumstances' request on any of the above grounds will be accepted. - 4.6.9 Repeated submission of medical certificates or repeated 'Mitigating Circumstances' on any grounds will not be accepted, unless the medical situation is serious enough to warrant long periods of treatment. - 4.6.10 'Mitigating Circumstances' forms are available with the Faculty Director of Quality Assurance and Faculty Administrators.
+A completed 'Mitigating Circumstances' form must be submitted to the Faculty Director of Quality Assurance or Faculty Administrators, along with medical forms or other approved documentation. - 4.6.11 Please note that once you have attempted an assessment, you cannot claim ill health or other mitigating circumstances as the basis for an appeal to award you a pass or referral in that assessment.
+If you are too ill to sit for an in-class test/ examination, you are strongly advised not to attend the assessment/examination.
 You cannot use your sickness as an excuse for attempting the assessment/ examination again.

-4.8 ASSESSMENT MARKING AND MODERATION
+4.7 ASSESSMENT MARKING AND MODERATION